-a.
-Definitions.
+(a) Definitions.
 The terms used in this clause are defined in Committee for National Security Systems (CNSS) Instruction 4009, National Information Assurance (IA) Glossary.

-b.
-This clause shall apply to any aspect of this contract involving access to or processing of national security information up to and including sensitive compartmented information (SCI).
+(b) This clause shall apply to any aspect of this contract involving access to or processing of national security information up to and including sensitive compartmented information(SCI).

-c.
-The contractor shall comply with the requirements of:
+(c) The contractor shall comply with the requirements of:

-(1) The Intelligence Community, Department of Defense, and CUSTOMER directives, instructions, policy guidance, standards, and special access program classification and program security guides specified in the List of Applicable Information Technology-Information Assurance-Information Management (IT-IA-IM) Documents and d.
-If, subsequent to the date of this contract, the IT-IA-IM requirements of this contract are changed by the Government, and if the changes cause an increase or decrease in costs or otherwise affect any other term or condition of this contract, the contract may be subject to an equitable adjustment under the Changes clause of this contract.
+(1) The Intelligence Community, Department of Defense, and Buyer's customer directives, instructions, policy guidance, standards, and special access program classification and program security guides specified in the List of Applicable Information Technology-Information Assurance-Information Management (IT-IA-IM) Documents referenced in the DD254 attached to this Contract ; and

-(2) The latest revision to each document listed above, notice of which has been furnished to the contractor by the Government, through Buyer.
+(2) The latest revision to each document listed above, notice of which has been furnished to the contractor by the Government.